-- (a) All references in this Chapter to provisions of the Annotated Code of Maryland shall refer to the provisions as they currently exist and as they may be amended. - (b) References to COMAR are to the Code of Maryland Regulations and refer to the referenced provisions of those regulations as they currently exist and as they may be subsequently amended. - (c) The provisions of this Chapter shall be interpreted and applied in conjunction with the Forest Conservation Manual.
+- (a) All references in this ~~chapter~~Chapter to provisions of the Annotated Code of Maryland shall refer to the provisions as they currently exist and as they may be amended. - (b) References to COMAR are to the Code of Maryland Regulations and refer to the referenced provisions of those regulations as they currently exist and as they may be subsequently amended. - (c) The provisions of this ~~chapter~~Chapter shall be interpreted and applied in conjunction with the ~~specifications and clarifications contained in the~~ Forest Conservation Manual.
 In the event of any conflict between the provisions of this Chapter and those of the Forest Conservation Manual, this Chapter shall govern.